 The good news is you can do it with an editorial calendar.

-An editorial calendar helps you in two very important ways so you can increase your return on investment (ROI) overall:
+An editorial calendar helps you in two very important ways so you can increase your return on investment (ROI).

 An Editorial Calendar Saves Time

-Many people don’t create editorial calendars because they don’t think they have the time to create one.
+Many people don’t create editorial calendars because they think they don’t have the time to do so.
 It does take some time to create a useful editorial calendar that will help you boost ROI and reach your goals, but without a road map, it’s hard to get to your destination.

-The truth is a well-developed editorial calendar will save you more time over the course of a year than you’ll spend creating it today.
+The truth is, a well-developed editorial calendar will save you more time over the course of a year than you’ll spend on its creation.

 Don’t believe me?
 Track how much time it takes you to come up with topic ideas and publish content to your business blog each time you sit down to write.